 During Summer 2013, I supervised undergraduate student Kristin Dettmers as part of the MIT Summer Research Program (MSRP).
 She conducted a numerical investigation of walking droplets in a Coulomb potential, with a view to obtaining a hydrodynamic analog of a hydrogen atom.
 She is currently a graduate student in the Department of Mathematics, MIT.

-I am currently the course instructor at NYU for MAT 122.003: Calculus II, an undergraduate course in calculus.
-Here is a link to the course page.
+In Spring 2016, I was the course instructor at NYU for MAT 122.003: Calculus II, an undergraduate course in calculus.

 In Summer 2007, I was a tutor for single-variable calculus at the Freshman Scholars' Institute (FSI) at Princeton.